-Windows 11 is scheduled to release on October 5, 2021, as a free upgrade for computers already running Windows 10 that meet the minimum system requirements, and it’ll start coming pre-installed on many branded devices.
-However, the rollout will be phased and controlled to provide a good upgrade experience, which means that it’ll take months before the new version reaches every device.
+Windows 11 (version 21H2) is now available as a free upgrade for computers already running Windows 10 that meet the minimum system requirements, and it is also shipping on many branded devices.

 This guide will help you determine whether you should install or skip the Windows 11 upgrade on your computer.

 The best and short answer is “Yes,” when the company launched Windows 11 22H2 on October 5, 2021, the new version was signed off as stable and safe to install on devices that met the minimum hardware requirements.
 However, Microsoft was throttling the rollout to ensure that only fully compatible hardware received the update initially.
 Since April 15, 2022, version 21H2 has been fully available because the company resolved (and mitigated) all the known issues after several cumulative updates.

 If you have a computer with unsupported hardware, you should not try to upgrade to Windows 11.
 Period.
 Although there are workarounds to bypass the TPM 2.0 and other checks, if you manage to install version 21H2, the device will state in an unsupported state.
 According to Microsoft, computers are likely to experience more crashes, you won’t get the support of any kind, and updates are not guaranteed.